callstack/react-native-builder-bob/docs/pages/build.md

 This will ask you a few questions and add the required configuration and scripts for building the code.
 The code will be compiled automatically when the package is published.

+> Note: the `init` command doesn't add the `codegen` target yet.
+You can either add it manually or create a new library with `create-react-native-library`.

 You can find details on what exactly it adds in the [Manual configuration](#manual-configuration) section.

 ## Manual configuration